regan-sarwas/npmap.js/API.md

       }]
     };

-Supported event "types" include all of the Leaflet layer events for a given layer type, as well as:
+Supported event "types" include all of the Leaflet layer events for a given layer type, as well as the following event types added by NPMap.js:

 * `error`: Fired when a layer error occurs.
 Passes the error event object to the event function.
 * `load`: Fired when a layer is loaded.
 Only available for layers that extend `L.GeoJson`.
-* `ready`: Fires when a layer is "ready".
+* `ready`: Fires when a layer is initialized and ready to interact with programatically.

 _Working Examples_: